 Why scuba diving in Bol?
 One of the most interesting scuba diving destinations in this part of Europe is certainly Bol, with many diving sites along the coasts of Brac and Hvar islands.
 From mid-April, the temperature of the Adriatic Sea attracts many recreational divers in its depth inviting them to explore what Croatian underwater world has to offer.
-It is worth mentioning that the diving season in this part of the Adriatic Sea lasts until beginning of November.
+It is worth mentioning that the diving season in this part of the Adriatic Sea lasts until the beginning of November.

-There are two scuba diving schools in Bol
+Recommended center for scuba diving in Bol

 Keeping the sea clean

 Adriatic sea is warm enough for comfortable scuba diving, the average temperature ranges from 22-25C in summer and it never drops below 13C in winter.
-Croatian Adriatic coast is considered to be, and realy is one of the cleanest seas in Europe.
+Croatian Adriatic coast is considered to be, and really is one of the cleanest seas in Europe.
 This ensures high visibility while scuba diving and makes it a wonderful diving experience.
 Although the Adriatic sea is small, it hides some of the best diving sites.
 Adriatic is full of flora and fauna.
-It is inhabited by numerous species of fish, mammals, molluscs, crustaceans, echinoderms, plankton, algae, sponges and other organisms.
-Because all of this, Adriatic Sea provides great opportunities for the development of scuba diving tourism. not to forget to mention that Croatian Adriatic has many species found only here.
-Also Adriatic sea tuna fish is one of the most valued tuna fish in the world, with majority of tuna catch being exported the same day directly to Japan to be sold at its fish markets.
+It is inhabited by numerous species of fish, mammals, mollusks, crustaceans, echinoderms, plankton, algae, sponges and other organisms.
+Because of all of this, the Adriatic Sea provides great opportunities for the development of scuba diving tourism. not to forget to mention that Croatian Adriatic has many species found only here.
+Also Adriatic sea tuna fish is one of the most valued tuna fish in the world, with the majority of tuna catch being exported the same day directly to Japan to be sold at its fish markets.